signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ---- | ----- |
 | int  | `INT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class IntClamp:
-        """Clamps an integer within a specified range.
+        """Clamps an integer value between specified minimum and maximum bounds.

-        This class ensures that an integer input is clamped between a minimum and maximum value.
+        This class provides functionality to constrain an integer input within a defined range.
+If the input

-        Methods:
+        number is less than the minimum value, it returns the minimum value.
+If it's greater than the
+        maximum value, it returns the maximum value.

+        Args:
+            number (int): The input integer to be clamped.
+            min_value (int): The minimum allowed value.
+            max_value (int): The maximum allowed value.

+        Returns:
-            execute(**kwargs): Returns the clamped integer value.
+            tuple[int]: A single-element tuple containing the clamped integer value.

         Raises:
-            ValueError: If the input values are not integers.
+            ValueError: If any of the inputs (number, min_value, max_value) are not integers.

+        Notes:
+            - The input range is limited by MAX_INT constant
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
         """

         @classmethod